 • Hallam Street, from Dufferin Street to Bartlett Avenue (Cycle tracks), with new traffic control signals at the intersection of Millicent Street and Dufferin Street

-In addition to the recommended improvements for the NSP, it is proposed to install cycle tracks on Hallam Street between Dufferin Street and Bartlett Avenue in response to the community’s desire for a safer east-west local bikeway.
-The proposed bikeway will connect to Millicent Street where a contraflow bikeway is recommended, through the expanded intersection at Dufferin Street to Hallam Street.
+In addition to the recommended improvements for the NSP, The installation of cycle tracks on Hallam Street between Dufferin Street and Bartlett Avenue has been approved, in response to the community’s desire for a safer east-west local bikeway.
+The approved bikeway will connect to Millicent Street where a contraflow bikeway is recommended, through the expanded intersection at Dufferin Street to Hallam Street.
 The bikeway will extend east to connect to the newly installed bikeway on Bartlett Avenue.

 • Quick-build protected cycle tracks on both sides of the street